benwilcock/spring-rsocket-demo/docs/first-try-rsocket.md

 > There will be some additional output on the server.
 This is related to how the communication was setup.

+If you'd like to see more than just the word 'A' in the client output, increase the `--requestn=1` setting to a higher number (such as 20) and run the command again.

 ## Wrapping Up

 That's it, your first foray into the world of RSocket was super-simple.
 You built the `rsocket-cli` tool, setup a server, attached a client, and had them both talk to each other.